plcharbonneau/consul-demo/README.md

 - run `./4-nw-traffic.sh` to show network traffic between `listing` and `mongodb`
 - wait or refresh the web_client web-page to see network trafic

-> As we can see, the network traffic is not TLS encrypted gibberish.
+> As we can see, the network traffic is TLS encrypted gibberish.

 - Hit _Cntl-C_ to exit network traffic dump
 - you can `exit` the ssh connection to `webclient` instance